roger-95s/CyberMag/README.md

 # cybermag

+# Command
+`Running backend services `
+flask --app backend/flaskr run --debug

+`Running frontend service `
+npm start run

+# Installation
+` Install Flask-Migrate with pip: `
+pip install Flask-Migrate

+` Create a migration repository with the following command: ` flask db init

+` You can then generate an initial migration: ` flask db migrate -m "Initial migration."

+` Then you can apply the changes described by the migration script to your database: ` flask db upgrade

 # ✅ Local Validation Guide (Before You Push or Merge)

 This document is a quick step-by-step checklist for **every developer** working on this project.